 [Section 107 amended by No. 12 of 1990 s.
 224.]

-108. Removal of property, etc., by Minister
+108. Removal of property etc. by Minister

 Where a permit, licence or pipeline licence has been wholly determined, partly determined, wholly cancelled or partly cancelled, or has expired, or a lease has been wholly determined, partly determined or wholly cancelled or has expired, and a direction under section 107 has not been complied with, or an arrangement under that section has not been carried out, in relation to the relinquished area —